 So, let’s sum up:

-The differences between CV and résumé are the length, the purpose, and the layout of these documents.
-CV:long, static, covers your entire career, used for academic purposes.
+The differences between a CV and a résumé are the length, the purpose, and the layout of these documents.
+CV: long, static, covers your entire career, used for academic purposes.
 Résumé short, no particular format rule, highly customizable, used to apply for jobs.

 Why is a good résumé important?